A photo from Wines of Ukraine, showing a big Ukrainian flag ๐Ÿ‡บ๐Ÿ‡ฆ, flying over a lush green landscape with rows of vineyards.

 • Eastern Regions

-We will focus on just three of them: Zakarpattia ๐Ÿž, Northern Regions ๐ŸŒฟ & Black Sea Region ๐ŸŒ…
+We will focus on just three of them, mainly because we already tasted wines from those areas: Zakarpattia ๐Ÿž, Northern Regions ๐ŸŒฟ & Black Sea Region ๐ŸŒ….

 The Black Sea Region and Zakarpattia are the two most important areas right now ๐Ÿš›.
 The Northern Regions are gaining some traction due to climate change ๐ŸŒก and entrepreneurial spirit ๐Ÿ‘ท.